UEFA financial sustainability regulations 2025: what the June 2026 enforcement round means for English football

 Lagom Sports Compliance advises football clubs on compliance with UEFA's Club Licensing and Financial Sustainability Regulations 2025, alongside the IFR's operating licence framework and EU Regulation 2024/1624.

-The firm's UEFA licensing support covers the squad cost rule, the football earnings rule, ownership integrity obligations and the interaction between UEFA licensing requirements and the IFR's governance and financial plans conditions.
+The firm’s UEFA licensing support covers the Squad Cost Rule, the Football Earnings Rule, ownership and licensing obligations, and the interaction between UEFA licensing requirements and the IFR’s governance and financial plan conditions.

 Get in touch with us today to see how we can help and assist your club.